surgiie / transformer

 <?php $input = ['first_name'=>' Bob']; $transformers = [ 'first_name'=>['trim', function ($value) { // modify the value return $value; }], ]; $transformer = new DataTransformer($input, $transformers); $transformer->transform();

-Alternatively, you can implement the Surgiie\Transformer\Contracts\Transformable
+Alternatively, implement the Surgiie\Transformer\Contracts\Transformable contract for reusable transformation classes:

 <?php use Surgiie\Transformer\DataTransformer; use Surgiie\Transformer\Contracts\Transformable; class TransformValue implements Transformable { public function transform($value, Closure $exit) { // quit transforming value(s) if($someCondition){ $exit(); } // or modify the value $value = "Changed"; return $value; } } $input = ['first_name' => ' Bob']; $transformers = [ 'first_name' => ['trim', new TransformValue], ]; $transformer = new DataTransformer($input, $transformers); $transformer->transform();

-You can also format nested array data using dot notation:
+Transform nested array data using dot notation:

 <?php $input = [ 'contact_info'=>[ 'first_name'=>' jim ', 'last_name'=>' thompson', 'phone_number'=>'123-456-7890', 'address'=>'123 some lane.' ] ]; $transformers = [ 'contact_info.first_name'=>'trim|ucwords', 'contact_info.last_name'=>'trim|ucwords', 'contact_info.phone_number'=>'preg_replace:/[^0-9]/,,:value:', 'contact_info.address'=>[function ($address) { return 'Address Is: '.$address; }], ]; $transformer = new DataTransformer($input, $transformers); $transformer->transform();